MarcusArdenstedt/Chatbot_de24/README.md

 ***FastAPI and Azure Functions***

-FastAPI provides the API endpoints, and Azure Functions acts an HTTP proxy using AsgMiddleware to expose the FastAPI app public
+FastAPI defines the API endpoints, and Azure Functions run the application as a HTTP-trigger.
+With AsgiMiddleware adapt Azure Functions HTTP-request/response to FastAPI:s ASGI-interface, allowing the application to be exposed publicly.

 <br>